 Michael Covel interviews Cole Wilcox.
-Cole is the CEO of Longboard Asset Management and has appeared on the show many times.
+Cole is the CEO of Longboard Asset Management.
 Cole and his business partner Eric Crittenden are featured in Michael’s book, “The Little Book of Trading.”
 Eric and Cole started their firm from the ground up.
 They pushed hard and now have hundreds of millions of dollars AUM.

 Michael and Cole start off talking about the recent volatility in the markets; crude oil in particular.
 Cole is a trend follower through and through.
 He says that there will always be fluctuations in the markets, but with the right tools and rules, you can ride those waves out successfully.
 He stresses that diversification is the only “free lunch” that exists.
 His firm focuses on building multi asset portfolios that provide diversification.
 “When you are in 130 markets around the world, you can’t know all the fundamentals about those markets, the only thing you have to guide you is the price,” says Cole.
 Focus on what those price trends are doing, positive or negative.

 Michael moves on to ask, “Do you think of you and your firm as more offensive minded or defensive minded?”
 Cole says they are definitely more defensive minded.
 Any successful trader or sports coach knows that you will ultimately get ahead and compound your success by making sure you cover you bases on the defensive.
 Having an unemotional approach to the markets is key.
 Cole then shows a unique differentiation between trend following managers in regards to their amount of AUM.
 The way a trend following firm trades it’s money can vary greatly depending on how much AUM they have.
 The larger firms aren’t able to move into some of the smaller markets where big money can be made.